chingchenms/llvm/docs/Coroutines.rst

    creates the coroutine frame and executes the coroutine code until it encounters a suspend point or reaches the end of the function;

-2. a coroutine resume function that contains the code to be executed once the coroutine is resumed;
+2. a coroutine resume function that is invoked when the coroutine is resumed;

 3. a coroutine destroy function that is invoked when the coroutine is destroyed.

+.. note:: Splitting out resume and destroy functions are just one of the possible ways of lowering the coroutine.
+We chose it for initial implementation as it matches closely the mental model and results in reasonably nice code.

 ..
   This is not the only way of lowering the coroutine intrinsics.
 Another